learn-co-curriculum/react-hooks-tdd-mocking-apis/README.md

 This test will work, and now when our component uses the `fetch` function during testing, our mock function will be called instead.
-Since the mock function has the same interface as `fetch` (with some crazy-looking syntax!), our component will get the expected result back from the mock function, and our tests will pass.
+Since the mock function has the same interface as `fetch` (with some wild-looking syntax!), our component will get the expected result back from the mock function, and our tests will pass.
 Notice that our mocked translation result is `"Holaaa"`, which lets us know that the real API data isn't being used.